lucifer045/Kubernetes/Cluster_Upgrade/README.md

 ## UPGRADING kubeadm CLUSTER

-Point to be noted
+#Point to be noted

-Upgrade Primary Control Plane node
+=> Upgrade Primary Control Plane node
-Upgrade additional control plane node
+=> Upgrade additional control plane node
-Upgrade Worker nodes
+=> Upgrade Worker nodes

-Process of Upgrade:
+#Process of Upgrade:

 (1) Check the Operating system you are working on: